Melanoma is a form of skin cancer, and according to the American Cancer Society there will be 99,780 people in the USA diagnosed this year alone.

 As Charles Bollmann, M.D., Bare Skin Owner/CEO, FACOG, FAACS advises, “Sunburn damages the skin, and causes changes, both visibly and in the dermis.
 It affects DNA and can cause mutations, which frequently cause cancer.
 Use sunscreen.”

 In addition to avoiding UV light, other smart lifestyle choices can help you reduce your risk of this disease.
-According to recent research, when you quit smoking, practice good food choices, and get plenty of regular exercise, you can cut the chance of getting this and other cancers by up to 42%.
+According to recent research, when you quit smoking, practice good food choices, and get plenty of regular exercise, you can reduce the risk of this and other cancers.
 If you need help to quit smoking, we have free support programs listed that can double your chances of success.
 For more healthy living tips, please visit our community blog; it’s updated daily with researched-backed tips and tools to help you live your best life.
 The American Cancer Society also has some helpful ideas.

 For free skin cancer screening programs, take a look at these no-cost resources: